NubeIO/rubix-ce-docs/docs/rubix-ce/setup/apps.md

 # Apps

-:::danger internet connection
+:::danger Internet Connection
-A token must be added so the apps can be downloaded over the internet, the token is provided to each individual via the Nube iO Support team upon each request and is valid for up one year.
-Support can be contacted at Support@nube-io.com
+To download apps over the internet, you need to add a token.
+This token is provided by the Nube iO Support team to each individual upon request and remains valid for up to one year.
+For assistance, please contact Support@nube-io.com.
 :::

 :::danger user home directory
-Installing apps will add zip files in your user home directory  **/home/my-user/rubix/store/apps**
+When installing apps, zip files will be added to your user home directory at **/home/my-user/rubix/store/apps**.
 :::

 # Managing apps

-Apps are installed on each Rubix Compute similar to an App on a PC, Smart Phone or Tablet.
+Rubix Compute is akin to installing or managing apps on a PC, smartphone, or tablet.

-Examples of Nube iO Apps:
+Examples of Nube iO Apps includes:

 * BACnet Server
 * LoRaWAN Protocol